 This unit is approved for outdoor installation ONLY.
 Rated performance is achieved after 72 hours of operation.
 Rated performance is delivered at the specified airflow.
-See product specification sheet for light commercial models.
+See outdoor unit specification sheet for split system models or product specification sheet for packaged and light commercial models.
 Specification sheets can be found at www.daikinac.com for Daikin brand products.
-Within the website, please select the commercial products menu and then select the submenu for the type of product to be installed, such as air conditioners or heat pumps, to access a list of product pages that each contain links to that model's specification sheet.
+Within the website, please select the residential or commercial products menu and then select the submenu for the type of product to be installed, such as air conditioners or heat pumps, to access a list of product pages that each contain links to that model's specification sheet.